shettyg/ovn-docker/README.md

 To better understand OVN's integration with containers in the "overlay" mode, this document explains the end to end workflow with an example.

-* Start a IPAM container on one host.
+* Start a IPAM container on a separate host.
 This container is responsible to provide IP address and MAC address for your containers and acts as a central point for your OVN system.
 (The ipam is actually a containerized OpenStack Neutron, with OVN plugin